 However, the author’s aim is not simply to raise a standard against the aggressive atheism of our age but to provide a logically consistent and altogether more satisfying alternative.
 He describes how his fellow physicists dream of discovering a ‘theory of everything’ that will embrace every physical process and phenomenon in the cosmos.
 But he points out that there is more to existence than the material world — the things that make life worth living are mainly non-material.

 Can there, then, be a theory of everything that includes not only space, time, matter and energy but also the realms of the heart, mind, conscience and spirit?
 Yes, indeed, as this book shows.
 It is the hypothesis of God, a ‘theory’ that, in spite of its opponents, still towers above the barren landscape of atheism and despair.

 Buying the book

-Now in its fourth printing in ten months!
+Now in its fifth printing (paperback edition)

 Who made God?
 Searching for a theory of everything

 304 pages; £9.95 or US $17.95 (discounts for quantities; please enquire at www.epbooks.org)

 ISBN (hardback): 978-0-85234-707-2; (paperback) 978-0-85234-763-8